AdobeDocs/genstudio.en/help/asset-properties.md

 ### Size {#size-of-an-asset}

 Size demonstrates the logical value of an asset as per its dimensions.
-It clarifies the space an asset is taking in DAM. [!DNL Content Hub] support assets up to 2GB.
+It clarifies the space that an asset is taking in DAM. [!DNL Content Hub] support assets up to 2GB.

 ### Tags {#tags}